Installing PL/Java

 already exists

-For PL/Java, CREATE EXTENSION (which works in PostgreSQL 9.1 and later) is a wrapper around installation via LOAD (which works in all versions PL/Java supports).
-A quirk of this arrangement is that PostgreSQL treats LOAD as a no-op for the remainder of a session once the library has been loaded, so CREATE EXTENSION pljava works in a fresh session, but not in one where PL/Java’s native code is already in place.
+For PL/Java, CREATE EXTENSION is a wrapper around installation via LOAD (which was needed for PostgreSQL versions now of only historical interest, and remains supported for cases where CREATE EXTENSION is too inflexible).
+A quirk of this arrangement is that PostgreSQL treats LOAD as a no-op for the remainder of a session once the library has been loaded, so CREATE EXTENSION pljava works in a fresh session, but not in one where PL/Java's native code is already in place.

 In that case, you see the above message about a strangely but meaningfully named table.
 The solution is simple: just retry in a new session (in psql, \c makes that easy).